These Are the Ages You’re Best at Everything, According to Science

 Your desire to settle down is highest at age 26.
 According to the 37 percent rule of statistics, at 26, you’ve met enough people to have some solid options without waiting so long that everyone begins pairing off without you.
 Research also shows that divorce rates are lowest for couples who marry between the ages of 28 and 32.

 The best age for running marathons is 28.
 Want to be an elite marathoner?
 A 50-year analysis of marathons concluded that at age 28, average competitors can complete the race in just over 2 hours.
+If you’re having trouble starting your first run try out these tips for beginners.
+The amazing health benefits or running that are also included may motivate you as well.

 Bones are the strongest at the age of 30.
 Bone mass, or the amount of bone tissue in the skeleton, is capable of growing until you reach 30 years old.
 At this age, bones are at their peak strength and density.
 Calcium intake and Vitamin D can help keep bones healthier for longer, but they will eventually begin to weaken regardless.